Should we put a financial value on the impacts an enterprise has on people and the planet? Yes. Let’s talk about why and how.

 Quantification allows us to evaluate tradeoffs more explicitly.
 Suppose, for example, an enterprise was building a chain of clinics that would provide $100 million of otherwise unavailable health benefits but that initial plan involved destroying the frog’s habitat.
 The net benefit of this plan would be $75 million, but that doesn’t mean this plan is optimal.
 The world would, in fact, be better off if the enterprise spent $24.9 million to relocate the clinics and preserve the frogs.
 And what if you say we should be willing to spend more to save the frogs?
 Then reflect that in your values and use it to make the better decision.

 Beware the One True Number

-Those of us working to implement monetization should, however, pay careful attention to this criticism.
+Those of us working to implement impact monetization should, however, pay careful attention to this criticism.
 The fact that many critics see monetization as opaque and inflexible makes it clear we have work to do in how we convey it.
 That’s our lift.